livepeer/docs/docs/video-miners/getting-started/activation.md

     -serviceAddr <SERVICE_ADDR> # Hostname/IP:port
 ```

+#### Flags

-- `-ethAcctAddr` is used to specify the ETH account address that you want the
+- Use the `-ethAcctAddr` flag to specify the ETH account address that you want the node to use.

-  node to use.
-The wallet file for the account address should be stored in the
-  keystore directory which defaults to `~/.lpData/arbitrum-one-mainnet/keystore`.
-The flag is
-  only required if you already have an account that you want to use
+> **Note:** This flag is only required if you already have an account that you want to use.

+- Be sure the wallet file for the account address is  stored in the keystore directory.

+> **Note:** This defaults to  `~/.lpData/arbitrum-one-mainnet/keystore`.

-- Using both the `-orchestrator` and `-transcoder` flags will configure the node
-  to be an orchestrator and a transcoder meaning that it will receive video from
-  broadcasters, transcode the video itself and return the transcoded results to
+- Use both the `-orchestrator` and `-transcoder` flags to configure the node to be an orchestrator and a transcoder;  it will receive video from broadcasters, transcode the video itself, and return the transcoded results to the broadcasters.
-  the broadcasters

 - `-nvidia` is used to specify a comma delimited string of Nvidia GPU IDs.
-The
-  flag is only required when transcoding with Nvidia GPUs
+The flag is only required when transcoding with Nvidia GPUs
 - `-pricePerUnit` is used to specify the price (wei per pixel) for transcoding.
-  The flag is required on startup, but the value can be changed later on
+The flag is required on startup, but the value can be changed later.
-- `-serviceAddr` is used to specify the publicly accessible address that the
-  orchestrator should receive requests at.
-Changing this requires a blockchain
-  transaction, so it's preferable to use a hostname for a domain you own, not
-  an IP address that may change.
+- `-serviceAddr` is used to specify the publicly accessible address that the orchestrator should receive requests at.
+Changing this requires a blockchain transaction, so it's preferable to use a hostname for a domain you own, not an IP address that may change.

+### Automatic ETH account creation

-If you did not use the `-ethAcctAddr` flag, an ETH account will automatically be
-created and you will be prompted for a passphrase:
+If you did not use the `-ethAcctAddr` flag, an ETH account will automatically be created and you will be prompted for a passphrase:

 ```bash
 I0302 15:26:06.886115   25387 accountmanager.go:49] No Ethereum account found.
 Creating a new account